LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 when :math:`z_i` is the exact root, and similar relations hold for non-identity mass matrices.
-This optimization can be enabled by :c:func:`ARKStepSetImplicitReeval` and :c:func:`MRIStepSetImplicitReeval` with the second argument in either function set to SUNFALSE.
+This optimization can be enabled by :c:func:`ARKStepSetDeduceImplicitRhs` and :c:func:`MRIStepSetDeduceImplicitRhs` with the second argument in either function set to SUNTRUE.
 Another factor to consider when using this option is the amplification of errors from the nonlinear solver to the stages.
 In :eq:`ARKODE_Implicit_Stage_Eval`, nonlinear solver errors in :math:`z_i` are scaled by :math:`1 / (h_n A^I_{i,i})`.
 By